Honda Super Cub: Sports Cub

 The C110 Sports Cub debuted in October 1960 and shared the basic engine design of the Sports Cub although only the C111 used the same semi-automatic transmission, the other models of Sports Cub all using a manual transmission with hand operated clutch.
 The C110, C111, C114 and C115 were sport motorcycles that the rider had to straddle, not a step-through scooter as the Super Cub.
 It had a different frame, with the fuel tank on top of the frame and in front of the seat, and the frame's pressed steel spine ran horizontally from the head tube to the seat.
-It also had a bit more power, increased from 4.5 to 5 bhp @ 9,500 rpm.
+It also had a bit more power, increased from 4.5 to 5 bhp at 9,500 rpm.
 Sub-variants of the Sports Cub were the C111, absent the pillion seat, and C110D, also called C114, which had a low exhaust pipe and the C115 (not available in the US) with a 55cc engine and Sports Cub 55 horn grill and Honda 55 tank insignia.